codewars/docs/content/community/moderation.md

 # Moderation

 The Codewars community is moderated by admins and moderators.
-In short, admins are [Qualified](https://www.qualified.io/) employees who develops Codewars, and moderators are a small team of users chosen by the admins to act as delegetes.
+In short, admins are [Qualified](https://www.qualified.io/) employees who develops Codewars, and moderators are a small team of users chosen by the admins to act as delegates.

 ## Admins